zdharma-continuum/zinit/README.md

 (( ${+_comps} )) && _comps[zplugin]=_zplugin
 ```

+Various paths can be customized, see section below [Customizing Paths](#customizing-paths).

 After installing and reloading shell give `Zplugin` a quick try with `zplugin help`.

 # Compilation